 OMIC USA Passes EPA Audit With Flying Colors

-Exciting news: Last Month the EPA visited OMIC USA to audit a completed Good Laboratory Practice (GLP) study previously submitted to the EPA.
+Exciting news: Recently the EPA visited OMIC USA to audit a completed Good Laboratory Practice (GLP) study previously submitted to the EPA.
 The inspection team also performed a facility compliance review to assess OMIC’s compliance status with the EPA’s Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) GLP regulations.